A Taste of Flanders and the Great War…

 As we wind our way into Ypres we stop at the Yorkshire Trench.
 This piece of trench system was uncovered during building work and now gives you an idea of the construction of a frontline fighting trench.

-We then enter Ypres where you have free time to look around this beautiful town and sample the local food and beers in the many fine restaurants before visiting the Menin Gate for the Last Post Ceremony.
-After which we will board the coach and proceed to our hotel for an evening at leisure.
+We then enter Ypres where you have free time to look around this beautiful town and sample the local food and beers in the many fine restaurants before visiting the Menin Gate for the Last Post Ceremony that takes place every evening at 8pm.
+After which we will board the coach for the five minute journey to our hotel for an evening at leisure.

 Day Two: After breakfast we leave the hotel and resume our tour with a visit to Tyne Cot, the largest British War Cemetery in the world with 11,965 graves before moving on to look at Third Ypres, Passchendaele and the Canadian Memorial at Crest Farm.

 From here we travel to Ploegsteert (Plugstreet) where we see and discuss the Christmas Truce that took place here in 1914 before moving on to see the Ploegsteert Memorial.
 We then have a brief visit to Messines to see the local sights including the stunning Christmas Truce Sculpture.
-After a packed lunch (included in your price), we then travel back through Flanders Fields to our port of departure to the UK.
+After a packed lunch (included in your price), we then travel back through Flanders Fields to Calais and our return journey to the UK.